To C. diff. Spores and More

-This new study finds that 1 out of every 5 patients with the Healthcare-Associated Infection (HAI), C. diff., experience a recurrence of the infection and 1 out of every 9 patients over the age of 65 diagnosed with a HAI – C. diff. infection died within 30 days of being diagnosed.
+This new study finds that 1 out of every 5 patients with the Healthcare-Associated Infection (HAI), C. diff., experience a recurrence of the infection, and 1 out of every 9 patients over the age of 65 diagnosed with an HAI – C. diff. infection died within 30 days of being diagnosed.
 Older Americans are quite vulnerable to this life-threatening diarrhea infection.
 The CDC study also found that women and Caucasian individuals are at an increased risk of acquiring a C. diff. infection.
-The CDC Director, Dr. Tom Frieden, MD, MPH said, “C. difficile infections cause immense suffering and death for thousands of Americans each year.”
-“These infections can be prevented by improving antibiotic prescribing and by improving infection control in the health care system.
+The previous CDC Director, Dr. Tom Frieden, MD, MPH said, “C. difficile infections cause immense suffering and death for thousands of Americans each year.”
+“These infections can be prevented by improving antibiotic prescribing and improving infection control in the health care system.
 CDC hopes to ramp up prevention of this deadly infection by supporting State Antibiotic Resistance Prevention Programs in all 50 states.”

 C. diff. community and more.

 Through their interviews, the C Diff Foundation mission will connect, educate, and empower listeners worldwide.